saarmichael/optimization-contest--ex5-/README.md

 ```
 While it's not very convenient, it has major advanteges:
 - the pointer arithmetic is super fast since the pointers are held in registers.
 In the slow code each access to memory was depending on an index-calculation, which takes a lot of time.
-- the spatial locality of my code is very high resulting faster access to memory- once a byte in memory is accessed, the access to the following bytes is very fast becuase they are all cached with the first byte
+- the spatial locality of my code is very high resulting faster memory access- once a byte in memory is accessed, the access to the following bytes is very fast becuase they are all cached with the first byte
--
+-  it was easy to work on several 'pixel-squares' each iteration instead of working only on one square